syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.MVC/advanced-accessibility-configuration.md

 ## Trendline

-Customizable properties within the `Trendlines` allow you to control the accessibility of the trendlines on the chart, including:
+The `Trendlines` property allows you to display trends in the data.
+The following `Accessibility` properties in `Trendlines` can be customized for accessibility:

 * `AccessibilityDescription` - Provides a text description for the trendline, enhancing support for screen readers.
 * `AccessibilityRole` - Specifies the role of the trendline, helping screen readers to identify the element appropriately.